dantler/LircRemote101/README.md

 # LircRemote101

-A project to enable infrared code playback via a single digital pin on the [Arduino101](https://www.arduino.cc/en/Main/ArduinoBoard101) development board and a [lirc](http://www.lirc.org)-like input format.
+A project to enable infrared code playback using any single digital pin on the [Arduino101](https://www.arduino.cc/en/Main/ArduinoBoard101) development board and a [lirc](http://www.lirc.org)-like input format.